O-n-y/oxy.mods/README.md

 # Troubleshooting

-*Before trying to report a bug, please make sure you have tried theses steps.*
+*Before trying to report a bug, please make sure you have tried those steps.*

 <br>